qmk/qmk_firmware/docs/cli_commands.md

 ## `qmk pytest`

 This command runs the python test suite.
-If you make changes to python code you should ensure this runs successfully.
+If you make changes to python code, you should ensure this runs successfully.

 **Usage**: